pdf-association/arlington-pdf-model/TestGrammar/README.md

 When processing PDF files, is recommended to use `--brief` to see a single line of context (i.e. the PDF DOM path of the object) immediately prior to all related `Error:`, `Warning:` or `Info:` messages.
 Each line of context is preceded by a number indicating a reference number in the PDF DOM - this is mainly useful for debugging.
 Numbers will match between runs for the same PDF SDK when using `--brief` and not.
 Somewhat counter-intuitively, both `--brief` and `--debug` can be used together: `--debug` will output PDF file specific information such as object numbers which can make bulk post-processing (e.g. using `grep`) more difficult to locate unique messages.

-Due to a **severe** lack of compliance with PDF versions, if a PDF file is between 1.4 and 1.7 inclusive, it will automatically be processed as PDF 1.7.
+Due to a **severe** lack of compliance with PDF versions in real-world files, if a PDF file is between 1.4 and 1.7 inclusive, it will automatically be processed as PDF 1.7.
 Files with versions 1.3 or earlier or PDF 2.0 are processed as per the PDF standard (where the Catalog/Version key can override the PDF header comment line).
 Use the `--force` command line option to override this default behavior.

 Messages report raw data from the Arlington TSV files (such as `SpecialCase` predicates) to make searching for the specifics and matching to  Arlington TSV files much easier.
 This can be slightly confusing when deprecated features are used, since the PDF version of the PDF file may also need to be known.
 The version used in the comparison is logged as `Info` messages in the first few lines as well as the 2nd last line of output.